BOOK REVIEW

 A Leadership Model Fit for Our Times

-Former HBS dean and colleagues define a new people-first model for effective distributed leadership
+Former Harvard Business School dean and colleagues define a new people-first model for effective distributed leadership

 By downloading this resource your information will be shared with its authors.
 Full privacy statement.